istio/istio.io/content/docs/concepts/traffic-management/routing/service-entries/index.md

-Together, the `svc-entry` service entry and the `ext-res-dr` destination rule configure a route for the HTTPS traffic to and from the `ext-resource` external dependency through the `svc-entry` service entry on port 80 using mTLS.
+Together, the `svc-entry` service entry and the `ext-res-dr` destination rule configure a route for the HTTPS traffic to and from the `ext-resource` external dependency through the `svc-entry` service entry on port 80 using mutual TLS.
 The following diagram shows the configured traffic routing rules:

 {{< image width="40%"